spokenweb/spokenweb-metadata-scheme/docs/5-metadata-fields.rst

 **Creator and Contributor Roles**

   * Assign roles to both creators and contributors where known.
-Role terms should be drawn from the `MARC 21 Code List for Relators <https://www.loc.gov/marc/relators/relaterm.html>`__, although a separate controlled vocabulary of relator terms specific to audiotextual works is in development
+Role terms should be drawn from the following list:
+•	Author
+•	Performer
+•	Narrator
+•	Presenter
+•	Interviewer
+•	Producer
+•	Publisher
+•	Distributor
+•	Manufacturer
+•	Producer
+•	Publisher
+•	Distributor
+•	Recordist
+•	Series organizer
+•	Collector
+•	Archivist
+•	Reader
+•	Speaker
+•	Storyteller
+•	Elder

   * A creator or contributor may only have 1 role listed/entry.
-For repeated roles (e.g. author and series organizer), create separate creator or contributor fields with a role as required
+For repeated roles (e.g. author and series organizer), create separate creator or contributor fields with a role as required.
+  Creator/Contributor role is associated with a particular nation, use look-up field to select Creator/Contributor Nation.

 **Creator and Contributor URI Fields**
 Authorized names of creators and contributors should be drawn from established authority lists where possible.